ajpirzada/LinearRationalExpectationsModel/README.md

 # Linear Rational Expectations model
-This project shows how to use Chris Sim's gensys algorithm to solve a linear rational expectations model.
+This project uses a New Keynesian model as an example to show how to use Chris Sim's gensys algorithm to solve a linear rational expectations model.
+In doing so, I also make available the Python version of the gensys algorithm to the broader community.

 ## Files